MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/call-options-visual-engagement.md

 ---
-title: "Remote assistance and calling options in Omnichannel for Customer Service | MicrosoftDocs"
+title: "Call options and visual engagement in live chat in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn how to use remote assistance, such as co-browse and screen sharing, and elevating a chat conversation to voice and video call in Omnichannel for Customer Service."
+description: "Learn how to use visual engagement, such as co-browse and screen sharing, and elevating a chat conversation to voice and video call in Omnichannel for Customer Service."
 author: kabala123
 ms.author: kabala
 manager: shujoshi